CascaTheGreat/EMTVault/Chapter 12 - Principles of Pharmacology/Drug Classification.md

 **Chronotropics** affect the heart rate, **inotropics**, change the force of contraction, **dromotropics** affect the velocity of electric conduction in the heart.
 Positive raise function, negative decrease.

-**Cardiac glycosides** block ionic pumps in hear cells.
+**Cardiac glycosides** block ionic pumps in heart cells.
 Rare use and tons of side effects.

 **Antidysrhythmic medications** treat dysrhythmias.
 Some are negative dromotropics(sodium and calcium channel blockers), and reduce adrenergic stimulation (beta blockers), some are positive inotropics (potassium channel blockers).